Centre, MP and UP sign MoU to implement Ken-Betwa river interlinking project | Law-Order

 Centre, MP and UP sign MoU to implement Ken-Betwa river interlinking project

-An agreement to implement the Ken-Betwa river link project was signed on Monday by the Jal Shakti Ministry and the governments of Madhya Pradesh and Uttar Pradesh.
+An agreement to implement the Ken-Betwa river link project was signed on Monday by the Jal Shakti Ministry and the governments of Madhya Pradesh and Uttar Pradesh, the first major project under the National River Linking Project (NRLP).

+Modi said the project will give a new direction to the future of Bundelkhand.
+The KBLP will provide annual irrigation of 10.62 lakh hectares, drinking water supply to about 62 lakh people, and also generate 103 MW of hydropower.

-The project will be of immense benefit to the water-starved region of Bundelkhand, especially to the districts of Panna, Tikamgarh, Chhatarpur, Sagar, Damoh, Datia, Vidisha, Shivpuri, and Raisen of Madhya Pradesh and Banda, Mahoba, Jhansi and Lalitpur of Uttar Pradesh, according to a PMO statement.
-It also will pave the way for more interlinking of river projects to ensure that scarcity of water does not become an inhibitor for development in the country, the Prime Minister's Office (PMO) said.
+The project will be of immense benefit to the water-starved region of Bundelkhand, especially to the districts of Panna, Tikamgarh, Chhatarpur, Sagar, Damoh, Datia, Vidisha, Shivpuri, and Raisen of Madhya Pradesh and Banda, Mahoba, Jhansi and Lalitpur of Uttar Pradesh, according to a Prime Minister's Office (PMO) statement.
+It will also pave the way for more interlinking of river projects to ensure that scarcity of water does not become an inhibitor to development in the country.

+The project will provide annual irrigation of 10.62 lakh hectare (8.11 lakh hectare in Madhya Pradesh and 2.51 lakh hectare in Uttar Pradesh).
+It will provide a drinking water supply to a population of about 62 lakh (41 lakh in Madhya Pradesh and 21 lakh in Uttar Pradesh).
+The reservoir involves submergence of 9,000 hectares area, out of which 5,803 hectares come under Panna Tiger Reserve.
+The latter includes 4,141 hectares of forest area, which is about 7.6 percent of the total Panna Tiger Reserve area.
+The NRLP, formally known as the National Perspective Plan, envisages the transfer of water from 'surplus' basins, where there is flooding to 'deficit' basins through inter-basin water transfer projects.

+The National Perspective Plan (NPP) was prepared by the then Ministry of Irrigation (now Ministry of Jal Shakti) in August 1980 for water resources development through the inter-basin transfer of water, for transferring water from water surplus basins to water-deficit basins.
+Under the NPP, the National Water Development Agency (NWDA) has identified 30 links (16 under Peninsular Component and 14 under Himalayan Component) for preparation of Feasibility Reports (FRs).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)